hyprwm/hyprland-wiki/content/hypr-ecosystem/user/xdg-desktop-portal-hyprland.md

 To check if everything is OK is, try to screenshare anything, or opening OBS and select the PipeWire source.
 If XDPH is running, a Qt menu will pop up asking you what to share.

-XDPH will work on other wlroots compositors, but features available only on Hyprland will not work (e.g. window sharing).
+XDPH will work on other wlroots compositors, but features available only on Hyprland will not work (e.g., window sharing).

 For a nuclear option, you can use this script and autostart it: